parallelchain-io/parallelchain-protocol/Blockchain.md

 Blocks whose height is a multiple of $B_{epochlen}$ (except the 0th block) are *epoch boundary blocks*.

 Epoch boundary blocks are special in that they contain only one transaction, signed by the block's proposer.
 This transaction in turn only has one command: [next epoch](Runtime.md#next-epoch).
-Epoch boundary blocks cause the validator set to be changed.
+Epoch boundary blocks may cause the validator set to  change.

-### Block header
+### Block Header

 A **block header** summarizes the data of a block, as well as contain metadata used in consensus and gives context about the block's creation and its position in the chain: